Humanizr/Humanizer/readme.md

 ```

 ###ByteSize
-Humanizer includes a port of the brilliant [ByteSize](https://github.com/omar/ByteSize) library with some Humanizer easy API touch.
+Humanizer includes a port of the brilliant [ByteSize](https://github.com/omar/ByteSize) library with some Humanizer API touch.
-Some changes had to be made to make the API and tests consistent with the rest of Humanizer; but apart from those it's more or less the same.
-To learn what ByteSize offers please refer to the [documentations](https://github.com/omar/ByteSize).

 Quite a few extension methods have been added on top of ByteSize to make the interaction with ByteSize easier and more consistent with the Humanizer API.
 Here is a few examples of how you can convert from numbers to byte sizes and between size magnitudes: